Course Descriptions

 Semester hours: 2

 This course provides an introduction to gerontology with an emphasis on the normal biological, sociological, behavioral, and environmental changes that occur with age.
 Consequences of aging from the perspective of primary health care providers will be presented.
 Principles and methods of multidimensional assessment relative to the recognition and management of medical disease and mental illness with an emphasis on maximizing functional independence is discussed.
+The skills of history taking and physical assessment in the geriatric population will be taught.
+Students will understand the end-of-life issues and ethics in palliative care with review of the model of advanced care planning.

 Clinical Year